coslos/LiveWhiteboardServer/README.md

 * **Apoorvaa Gupta** - *Project Lead* - [Github](https://github.com/apoorvaagupta)
 * **Bhavya Aggarwal** - *Project Lead* - [Github](https://github.com/bhavyaagg)

-Check [CONTRIBUTORS.md](.github/CONTRIBUTING.md) for all the contributors.
+Check [CONTRIBUTORS.md](To be updated soon) for all the contributors.

 ## Contributing

 Pull requests are always welcome!
+Check [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more.

 ## Reach Us
 Your feedbacks are always appreciated.
 You can reach out to us for any feature or issue.
 Hit us by reporting an issue here [Issues](https://github.com/coslos/LiveWhiteboard-Website/issues) or mail us [Apoorvaa Gupta](mailto:ag@cb.lk) | [Bhavya Aggarwal](mailto:b@cb.lk).